A lot or a little?

 Eisenberg plays Zuckerberg as a socially awkward computer genius who isn't an adorable geek (like many of Eisenberg's previous roles).
 He's a huge jerk -- or, as his date tells him in the first scene, a first-class "a--hole" -- obsessed with status and, later, getting back at said date for rejecting him.
 How many multibillion dollar ideas started out as a way to show up someone who rejected the innovator?
 And how many business are built on the backs of broken friendships?
 As Saverin, British import Garfield is pitch perfect.
 He exudes the confidence that comes with wealthy, but unlike Zuckerberg or the Winklevoss twins, he's not condescending.
 In many ways, he's the heart of the movie, because his character is so much more likable than Zuckerberg -- so much so that you want him to win his lawsuit against Facebook.
 The movie's biggest scene-stealers are Timberlake -- who's all slimy and paranoid charm as Parker -- and the Winklevoss brothers, who are played by Hammer so well that you'd swear it was twin actors.
 Each twin is patrician perfection personified, and the fact that their social networking idea is the seed that Zuckerberg turns into Facebook serves as a slap in the face to their entitlement.
 What's true and what isn't doesn't quite matter for the purposes of this film; in the end Facebook's "status" is bigger than all its players.

 How accurate do you think the movie is?
-Why might filmmakers bend the facts when making a movie based on real life?
+Why might filmmakers bend the facts (or take liberties in how a person is portrayed) when making a movie based on real life?
 How could you find out more if you wanted to?

 What was the cost of Facebook's success for its founders?
 What is the movie's message about starting a huge enterprise?
 What does it take?
 What does it cost to succeed?